Get the latest from TODAY

 Once you've mastered how to make perfect hard-boiled eggs, you need to learn how to peel hard-boiled eggs without making a mess of the egg white or getting the shell stuck under your nails.
 We’ve all been there — frustrated when we get chips of eggshell under our nails, digging in until our egg looks as traumatized as we feel.
 There has to be an easier way, right?!

 You've boiled your eggs for egg salad, popped them in cold water to cool, and are ready to peel them.
 Only, they're impossible to peel and the shells have taken most of the whites along with them.
 To add insult to injury, the yolks are green, or worse, runny.
-Take the guesswork out of how to peel hard-boiled eggs by following these easy tips and tricks, then use a TODAY Food editor's go-to hack for peeling large batches of hard-boiled eggs.
+Take the guesswork out of how to peel hard-boiled eggs by following these easy tips and tricks, then use a food writer's go-to hack for peeling large batches of hard-boiled eggs.